 Running back Ronnie Hillman graduated from San Diego State University.

 Wide receiver Wes Welker began his career as an undrafted rookie with the Chargers back in 2004.

 CBS (KFMB, Channel 8 in San Diego and KCBS, Channel 2 in Los Angeles and Orange County) – Jim Natz (play-by-play), Phil Simms (analyst), Tracy Wolfson (sidelines)

 Rock 105.3 FM, XTRA Sports 1360 (San Diego) and AM 570 KLAC (Los Angeles & Orange County) – Josh Lewin (play-by-play), Hank Bauer (analyst)

 Spanish Radio –XHFG 107.3 (San Diego) and KWKW 1330 AM (Los Angeles) – Jorge Villanueva (play-by-play) and Dante Lazcano (analyst)

 All Chargers radio broadcasts are now being streamed live on the team’s official website, www.chargers.com.
 XTRA Sports 1360 Broadcasts with Josh Lewin (play-by-play) and Hank Bauer (analyst) will begin two hours before kickoff and continue for 90 minutes of postgame coverage after the game ends.

 For a unique, one-of-a-kind look at the Chargers, be sure to tune in each week to Chargers Insider on Fox Sports San Diego.
 The half-hour program will be the go-to destination for fans that want behind-the-scenes coverage and unique features on the team.
-This week, Chargers Insider airs on Wednesday at 8:30pm PST as well as on Thursday at 8:30am and 3:30pm PST.
-You can also catch the show on Saturday at 11:35pm on KFMB, Channel 8.
+This week Chargers Insider airs on Thursday at 10:30pm as well as Friday at 9:30am and 11:30pm Saturday at 8:00am and Sunday at 8:30am.
+It will also air Saturday at 11:35pm on KFMB, Channel 8.